approximatenumber/qt-mingw-vagrant2docker/README.md

 ![diagram](pic.png)

 ### How to run it?
-- `sudo ./build.sh`
+1. Install Docker, Vagrant and VirtualBox.
-- or use described steps from this script
+2. Run `sudo ./build.sh` or use described steps from this script.